-Padel Magazine - Jean-Noël Grinda (JNG), winner of Roland Garros Junior, former French 2 tennis player, is back on his Padel career as a former co-President of the French Padel Federation (FFP) and a big fan of the sport.
-JNG chose Padel Magazine to get out of his reserve and answer different things.
-To prove all his words, JNG in total transparency, wanted to accompany his testimony by putting on line the FFT Court Judgments - Carity and the Correspondence between FFP and FTT.
+Padel Magazine - Jean-Noël Grinda (JNG), winner of Roland Garros Junior, former French N ° 2 in tennis looks back on his journey around Padel as former co-President of the French Federation of Padel (FFP) and great fan of this sport.
+JNG chose Padel Magazine to get out of his reserve and respond to various comments.
+To prove all his words, JNG in total transparency, wanted to support his testimony by putting online the FFT Court Judgments - Carity and Correspondence between FFP and FTT.

-Padel Magazine - Did you want to get Padel closer to the FFT?
-And why did it take so much time?
+Padel Magazine - Did you want the Padel with the FFT?
+And why did it take so long?

-Jean-Noël Grinda (JNG) - First, contrary to what was said, I was the initiator of the rapprochement between the Padel and the French Tennis Federation (FFT) and that from my arrival at the head of the FFP in 2007.
-We have many documents, have made several appointments with the FFT at Roland Garros with the President and his teams then.
-If the FFT has now integrated the Padel, the ambition for us is therefore not yesterday.
+Jean-Noël Grinda (JNG) - First, contrary to what has been said, I was the initiator of the rapprochement between the Padel and the French Tennis Federation (FFT) as soon as I arrived at the head of the FFP in 2007.
+We have many documents, have made several meetings with the FFT at Roland Garros with the President and his teams at the time .
+If the FFT has now integrated the Padel, ambition for us is therefore not new.

-Padel Magazine - You said outside interview, that you regret that some people go so far as to criticize the integrity and recognition of the FFP ...
+Padel Magazine - You said outside the interview that you regret that some people go so far as to criticize the integrity and recognition of the FFP ...

 We have been a federation for 22 years.
 I was co-President of the FFP for 7 years.